U.S. clerk jailed for gay marriage defiance; dispute goes on

 "No public official is above the rule of law, certainly not president of the United States, but neither is the Rowan county clerk," he said.

-Davis' jailing drew instant criticism from her supporters with Republican presidential candidate Mike Huckabee tweeting, "Kim Davis in federal custody removes all doubts about the criminalization of Christianity in this country."
+Davis' jailing drew instant criticism from her supporters with Republican presidential candidate Mike Huckabee tweeting, "Kim Davis in federal custody removes all doubts about the criminalisation of Christianity in this country."

 Christian lobbying group Family Research Council said religious freedom in the United States was under attack.
 It urged Kentucky Governor Steve Beshear to call for a special session of the state legislature to alter the law to accommodate clerks like Davis.